hn-88/FDOCT/README.md

 # FDOCT is now re-christened ABC-OCT: Affordable Bscan Camera-based Optical Coherence Tomography
-Code for doing realtime FD-OCT.
+Code for doing realtime Fourier Domain Optical Coherence Tomography (FD-OCT).
 See usage.txt for keystroke list, also enumerated in the code as comments.

 Release including a windows binary and a Linux binary as an AppImage -